-Accept the call by pressing Accept on the touchscreen or by pressing this phone button on vour steering wheel controls.
+Accept the call by pressing Accept on the touchscreen or by pressing the phone button on your steering wheel controls.

-Reject the call by pressing Reject on the touchscreen or by pressing and holding this phone button on your steering wheel controls.
+Reject the call by pressing Reject on the touchscreen or by pressing and holding the phone button on your steering wheel controls.
 Ignore the call by doing nothing.
-SYNC logs it as a missed call.
+SYNC® logs it as a missed call.